Coercive Control Course

 FAQs for Coercive Control Course

 Safety: The course will be taught live for safety reasons, and will not be recorded.
-Each participant is asked to fill out a brief survey which will gather information about their interests and which will help screen out those who are not protective mothers.
+Each participant is asked to fill out a brief survey which will gather information about their interests and which will help screen out those who are not protective parents.

 What have you done to make your course more accessible?